1. Home

 Nasal bones

-After reduction, adhesive strips are placed over the skin of the nasal dorsum and the nasal bones are splinted using an external splint that conforms to the patients nose.
-If the nasal bones are comminuted or loose, they should be supported with an intranasal packing, which should be placed prior to placing the external splint.
+After reduction, adhesive strips are placed over the skin of the nasal dorsum, and the nasal bones are splinted using an external splint that conforms to the patient’s nose.
+If the nasal bones are comminuted or loose, they should be supported with intranasal packing, which should be placed before placing the external splint.

-The nasal septum can be stabilized with splints or packs.
+The nasal septum can be stabilized with splints (Doyle) or packs.

-Hemostatic packs are removed after 24 hours.
-Packs that are supporting the nasal bones are left in place as long as the external splint is in place.
-(Various surgeons leave these in place from anywhere between 5-10 days).
+Any packing supporting the nasal bones must be left in place for 5–7 days and for as long as the external splint is in place.

-The patient should be prescribed antibiotic treatment for as long as the nasal packs are in place.
+The patient should be prescribed antibiotic treatment for as long as the nasal packing is in place to avoid toxic shock syndrome.

 Postoperative positioning

-Keeping the patient’s head in a raised position both preoperatively and postoperatively may significantly improve edema and pain.
+Keeping the patient’s head in a raised position both preoperatively and postoperatively may significantly reduce edema and pain.

-To prevent orbital emphysema, nose-blowing should be avoided for at least 10 days following NOE fracture repair.
+Nose blowing should be avoided for at least ten days following fracture repair to prevent orbital emphysema.

 Medication